WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 - Understanding the GitHub process and its effective use is critical.

-- This lesson will learn the GitHub and GitBash process and the importance of version control.
+- In this lesson we will learn the GitHub and GitBash process and the importance of version control.

 ## Code version control

 <div float="right"><img src="./resources/Git2.png" /></div>

-- When you are developing software, you will almost certinaly be developing as part of a team.
+- When you are developing software, you will almost certainly be developing as part of a team.

-- Meaning you may have two or more developers add, deleting, creating and editing a project at the same time.
+- Meaning you may have two or more developers adding, deleting, creating and editing a project at the same time.

-- On a small project you might be able to track and keep up with changes, on larger project FORGET IT!
+- On a small project you might be able to track and keep up with changes, on a larger project - FORGET IT!

-- So lets learn how to use GitHub and GitBash.
+- So let's learn how to use GitHub and GitBash.

 - Volunteer time!!